shadiSummer/1002/README.md

 The fitness of each chromosome is calculated using the formula: `0.6 * a + 0.4 * b`, where `a` is the total sum of the bandwidth of the three genes in the chromosome, and `b` is the difference between the delays of the genes.

-## Implementation Details
+## Configuration

-The program uses a genetic algorithm approach with the following components:

-- **Chromosome**: Represents an individual chromosome with three genes.
-It includes methods for calculating fitness, crossover, and mutation.
+You can adjust the following parameters in the code to customize the genetic algorithm's behavior:

+- `TOURNAMENT_SIZE`: The number of chromosomes to compete in tournament selection.
+- `MUTATION_RATE`: The probability of mutation for each gene in a chromosome.
+- `NUM_GENERATIONS`: The total number of generations for the evolution process.
-- **Population**: Represents a population of chromosomes.
-It includes methods for evaluating the population, performing tournament selection, and evolving to the next generation.
+- `ELITISM_COUNT`: The number of best chromosomes to carry over to the next generation.

-- **Main**: The main class that initializes and evolves the population over a specified number of generations.
-It also reads the gene values from the text file and displays the fittest chromosome and its corresponding gene in the last population.
+- `POPULATION_SIZE`: The size of the population in each generation.

+## Output

+The program outputs the progress and results of the genetic algorithm, including:

+- The initial population with fitness values.
+- The evolution process, showing the fitness values of the best chromosomes in each generation.
+- The final population with fitness values.
+- The fittest chromosome and its fitness value after the evolution.

-## Usage
+## Example Usage

-1. Ensure you have Java installed on your machine.
+1. Ensure you have Java installed on your system.

-2. Place the `gene_values.txt` file in the same directory as the Java source files.

-3. Compile the Java source files using the following command:
+2. Compile the source code with `javac *.java`.

-javac Main.java
+3. Create a `genes.txt` file with gene data.

-4. Run the program using the following command:
+4. Run the program with `java Main`.

-java Main

-5. Follow the prompts to specify the program parameters such as population size, tournament size, mutation rate, and number of generations.

-6. The program will display the progress of each generation, including the fitness values of the chromosomes and their gene values.
-Finally, it will output the fittest chromosome in the last population and its corresponding gene.

 *** Feel free to modify and adapt the code to suit your needs.***